 You might like...

-One of the highlights of mid-summer is viewing Angel's fishing rod in full flower.
+One of the horticultural highlights of midsummer is viewing Dierama pulcherrimum in full flower.
 Resembling a fishing rod, long, aching spikes rise above the grass-like leaves, each one drooping under the weight of pendular pink bells.
-To get the full benefit of this trouble free plant, grow it in a sheltered spot in full sun.
-Dierama pulcherrimum Slieve Donard Hybrids produce paler blooms.
+To get the full benefit of this trouble-free plant, grow it in a sheltered spot in full sun.
+Dierama pulcherrimum Slieve Donard Hybrids produce paler blooms, in June and July.

 Plant type: Hardy perennial